longevity-genie/addgene-mcp/README.md

 ### Core Functionality Tests
 * Search for plasmids containing 'pLKO' and return 5 results
 * Find GFP plasmids with mammalian expression and high popularity, limit to 10 results
-* Search for something that definitely doesn't exist like 'VERY_UNLIKELY_PLASMID_NAME_XYZVWTUP123456789'
-* Test pagination by searching for 'GFP' with different page sizes (1, 10, 50)
-* Search for 'p53' plasmids on page 1 and page 2 with 10 results each to check pagination consistency

 ### Data Structure Validation
 * Search for plasmids and validate the data structure includes required fields like ID, name, and depositor